pranjalparmar23/pranjalparmar23/README.md

 # 💫 About Me:
 I'm an undergraduate IT student.
-Ready to develop my skills on AI-Ml and Data Analysis.
+Ready to develop my skills on AI-ML and Data Analysis.
 I would also like to work on websites as a Frontend Developer.

 ## 🌐 Socials: